£

 Photo of Yvonne, smiling and wearing a patterned head scarf.

-How can those around me support me through my treatment?
+How can other people support me through my treatment?

 Support from your network can come in many forms, and depends on what you need, and what they are able to do.
 Family and friends are usually keen to help in any way they can, but one thing you can do to help them, is ask for help.
 Asking for help can be difficult for some people, but it usually leads to you being supported and others knowing exactly what you need.
 Whether it’s practical things like helping with shopping or transport to and from hospital, or emotional support in the form of listening to you when you want to talk, or keeping your spirits up when you need a distraction - your family, friends or colleagues can be a valuable source of support.

-What can I expect to feel as I go through the different stages of blood cancer treatment?
+What can I expect to feel as I go through different stages of treatment?

 Talk to your team about what to expect at each stage of treatment so that you can feel prepared to some extent.
 At an emotional level, it’s understandable to feel distress whenever something changes.
 Key points might be at diagnosis, when treatment first starts, when treatment ends, adjusting to life after treatment or relapse.
 Everyone is different so it's best to speak to your team if you’re finding a particular stage of treatment challenging, so they can help you understand that how you’re feeling is common and valid, as well as where you can get further support if you want it.

-How do I manage the fear of my treatment not being successful?
+How do I manage the fear of treatment not working?

 The balance between our fears and our hopes is a delicate one.
 It’s quite understandable to feel afraid that the treatment may not work.
 How to cope with this depends on the type of person you are, and there is no right or wrong way of coping.